 - Research new territories.
 Your experience and the resources you have built up in the UK means that you're not starting from scratch.
 But you need to know how to leverage them appropriately - and that means researching new markets and thinking about issues such as logistics, order fulfilment and customer service.

-- Assess the size of the market.
+- Assess the market opportunity.
 How big is the market for your product in other countries?
 You'll have to see how established it is, find out how many players there are in that sector and how big the customer base could be.
 Are there any potential trade barriers or restrictions?
+Is now the right time to launch your product – is demand growing or has it already peaked?

 - Adapt your marketing strategy.
 You may have a product that can easily cross borders but your marketing strategy will have to be adapted.
 Local values, customs, language and currencies will all impact on your marketing plan.
 Look at your unique selling points and your branding.
 Are they right for the new markets you are targeting?

 - Work with local partners.
 Working with affiliates, partners, distributors, licensees or agents can help you get established in a new market.
-Close consultation with business partners on the ground will ensure that your marketing materials have local appeal and don't include any mistakes.
+Close consultation with business partners on the ground will ensure that your marketing materials and approach have local appeal.

 - Check your prices.
 Pricing is not just about understanding currency differences - you need to research price levels in each new territory.
 Your overheads may also be higher so ensure that your prices take into account the cost of freight and transport, packaging and agent's commission.